 As large account sales professionals, it’s our responsibility to preempt the “don’t upsell me” attitude of many of our customers.
 The most successful salespeople understand that before, during, and after the initial sale, it’s in their best interest to position themselves as a solutions consultant, cultivate a buyer-centric relationship and develop a relationship map for each customer.
 These three essential selling skills can have a great impact on your long-term success in large accounts.

 We know a thing or two about account strategy planning.
-Learn about our Large Account Management Processand prepare to take your results to a new level.
+Learn about our Large Account Management Process and prepare to take your results to a new level or contact us to see how Miller Heiman Group can help.